-Zalando's Sustainability Team was asked in 2019 to contribute expertise, on a voluntary basis, to two workshops of the German government.
-The first covered transparency and fairness in supply chains for fashion production, as part of work on the potential development of the German label "Grüner Knopf", which certifies sustainable textiles.
-The assessment includes strict climate criteria The second covered the destruction by e-commerce platforms of goods that are returned by customers.
+Zalando's Public Affairs Team was asked in 2020 to contribute expertise, on a voluntary basis, to workshops of the German government on the destruction by e-commerce platforms of goods that are returned by customers.
 Zalando only destroys 0.05% of all returned goods and is thus extending the life cycle of products.